anibjoshi/amazon-chrome-extension/README.md

 - a short summary of all reviews which are rated negatively
 - Keywords extracted from the reviews text, along with how frequently those are present

+Note: This is a work in progress.
+I am still fixing a few bugs in the code.
+Also, the model takes some time to run, please be patient.